darktjm/gamesup/README.md

 Note that to install, I just use the installer and install it as if it were a native game, and then I move things around to have the correct directory structure.
-I suppose I should have an ags-gameprep and scummvm-gameprep, but it's not that much trouble to just move things around.
+I suppose I should have an `ags-gameprep` and `scummvm-gameprep`, but it's not that much trouble to just move things around.

 infocom
 =======
 GOG.com doesn't sell many Infocom games, but I have enough that I made some support for it.
-I store the games in /usr/local/games/inf.
+I store the games in `/usr/local/games/inf`.
+Unlike the other game types, I do not create subdirectories for each game.
 All related files are renamed to the game name, plus the appropriate extension (e.g. Planetfall for the data file, Planetfall.png for the icon, Planetfall.pdf for the manual).
-The script to run the game is a soft link to a common script (inf-game) that just invokes zoom.
-The soft link is placed in /usr/local/bin, and, as with other such games, an appropriate desktop file is placed in /usr/local/share/applications.
-I use dos-gameprep for the Windows installers to extract the icon, and then delete everything but the game data (DATA/*.DAT), icon and manuals.
+The script to run the game is a soft link to a common script (`inf-game`) that just invokes zoom.
+The soft link is placed in `/usr/local/bin`, and, as with other such games, an appropriate desktop file is placed in `/usr/local/share/applications`.
+I use `dos-gameprep` for the Windows installers to extract the icon, and then delete everything but the game data (DATA/*.DAT), icon and manuals.
 The only game for which I retain the DOSBox version is Beyond Zork, since zoom doesn't support